 Open Banking Providers in Malta

-- Pan-EU providers, such as Tink, TrueLayer, and Yapily, are accessible; however, bank coverage of each must be checked individually.
+- Pan-EU open banking specialist providers are accessible; however, their bank coverage specifically for Malta must be checked individually.

 Future of Open Banking in Malta – Final Thoughts

-The European Union’s upcoming PSD3/PSR package (likely to be implemented by mid-2027) promises legally mandated multi-product data sharing and improved access to infrastructure.
+The European Union’s upcoming PSD3/PSR package (likely to be implemented by late-2027) and Financial Data Access (FiDA) promise legally mandated multi-product data sharing and improved access to infrastructure.
 The MFSA’s sandbox and Digital Operational Resilience Act (DORA) updates are also reinforcing cyber and risk frameworks.

 FAQs